Summer School and Conference for Young Researchers on

 The format of the school includes an active participation of the students.
 The speakers will propose problems, which shall be solved by students in small international groups.
 Such work will provide the students with an experience of international cooperation, which is important for contemporary research environments.

-We expect the Summer School on Modern Quantum Technologies to be a leading German-Ukrainian educational project.
+We expect the Summer School and Conference for Young Researchers on Modern Quantum Technologies to be a leading German-Ukrainian educational project.
 Such an activity will make an important contribution towards the aims declared by the European Policy of the Eastern Partnership and by the Ukraine–EU Association Agreement.

 See also the Announcement at the University of Rostock.